 A professional installer will always use their experience to ensure the correct placement of security cameras to capture all security events.
 They are also very experienced with cabling to ensure a clean finish and well-concealed cables.

-All cameras installed by Jim’s security also come with a 3-year Installation Warranty (provided by the place of purchase), so you can rest assured that your CCTV system won’t just protect you for the time being, but for years to come.
+All cameras installed by Jim’s security also come with a 3-year Installation Warranty (product warranty will provided by the place of purchase), so you can rest assured that your CCTV system won’t just protect you for the time being, but for years to come.